 Once the instance is running, stop it.

-Next, go to the “CPM Recovery Panel” (by clicking “Recover” in the “Backup Monitor” tab).
+Next, go to the “N2WS Recovery Panel” (by clicking “Recover” in the “Backup Monitor” tab).
 Select the recover with Volumes option now.

 The Recovery Panel lists all the volumes that need to be recovered from the original instance.
 Select “Switch Attached Volumes and Delete Old Ones” in order to ensure that old volumes are deleted and don’t continue to incur costs.
 If you are not sure about deleting them, however, you can detach the volumes.